Look Who's Stalking: Synopsis

-Veronica is diagnosed with chlamydia.
+Veronica is diagnosed with chlamydia but not given the appropriate counseling or contact tracing.
 At school, there is a notice that the prom has been cancelled.
-Keith finds Woody in a room with an unconscious high school girl.
+Keith finds Woody in a room with an unconscious woman.
 Gia asks Veronica for help in tracking a stalker, and Veronica accepts.
+Keith investigates Kendall, and steals her hard drive from her secret house.
 Kendall threatens Keith for her hard drive.
-Veronica and Gia track the car and find out that it belongs to Leo D'Amato (Max Greenfield).
+Veronica and Gia track the car that has been following Gia, and find out that it belongs to Leo D'Amato (Max Greenfield).
 Veronica asks Logan about whether Duncan was sleeping with anyone else, and he invites her to an "Alterna-Prom".
 Veronica talks to Leo about Gia, and he says that he was hired to watch Gia.
-Keith is framed for the drunk girl, and Keith reveals that he is voting against Woody's incorporation bill.
+Keith is framed for the drunk woman in Woody's hotel room, and Keith reveals that he is voting against Woody's incorporation bill.
 Gia receives a stalker-ish tape.
-The drunk girl has disappeared.
+The drunk woman has disappeared.
 Veronica invites Jackie and Wallace to the Alterna-Prom.
 Keith visits Terrence in the hospital.
-Veronica and Gia find out that the video person was a varsity letterman driving a red pickup truck.
+Veronica and Gia find out that the videographer was a varsity letterman driving a red pickup truck.

 Veronica votes "no" on incorporation.
 Keith's version of the story comes out, and incorporation fails.
 Keith connects Gia's footage to the footage shot of Woody's house a few months earlier and deduces that Woody is hiding something.
-Logan recognizes a sketch of a suspect in a case.
+Logan recognizes a sketch of a suspect in the case of Cliff's stolen briefcase.
 Gia starts ignoring Veronica because of the situation with their fathers.
 Veronica notices that the pickup truck belongs to Lucky, the janitor.
 Veronica finds Gia and Lucky alone in the school building.
 Lucky pulls out a knife before Keith breaks in and arrests him.
-Sheriff Lamb comes in, but Lucky says that Woody had a good reason to be threatened.
+Sheriff Lamb arrives, but Lucky says that Woody had a good reason to be threatened.
 The Alterna-Prom starts, and Mac and Butters come, to Mac's chagrin.
 Veronica jokingly confronts Madison about her relationship with Lamb, and Wallace and Jackie get a room.

-Veronica and Logan have a heart-to-heart talk, and Logan tears up.
+Logan professes his love to Veronica and tears up.
 They are about to kiss, but Veronica says that she has to leave.
 Lucky is about to tell Keith more about Woody before Meg's father bails him out.
-There is a story in the newspaper about Terrence Cook cheating for money.
+There is a story in the newspaper about Terrence Cook throwing a baseball game.
 Veronica visits Logan's hotel suite and apologizes.
 She says that she wants to give their friendship another try, but Logan spent the night with Kendall.
-Veronica walks away in disgust.
+Veronica leaves with tears in her eyes.